Updated October 13, 2020:

 What is the status of other libraries in Washington County?

-Washington County Library branches reopened on Monday, June 29 with limited capacity and reduced hours.
-Bayport Public Library is offering curbside pick-up services.
+Washington County Library branches are open with limited capacity and reduced hours.
+Bayport Public Library is offering visits by appointment and curbside pick-up services.